-There was swelling and tenderness over both sternoclavicular joints and the patient was unable to abduct either shoulder actively despite glenohumeral enlocation.
+- Subsequent examination revealed swelling and tenderness over both sternoclavicular joints and the patient was unable to abduct either shoulder actively despite glenohumeral enlocation.
 Passive movement of the shoulders was limited by pain “over the collarbone”, although the clavicles themselves were only tender near their junction with the sternum.
 Specifically, the AC joints and humerus were non-tender and arm neurovascular status was normal.

-Initial Chest X-ray was performed and reported as normal
+The Chest XR was reported as ‘normal’…

 However in light of the high clinical suspicion for sternoclavicular joint injury; continued anterior chest pain and failure in shoulder abduction special plain film tomography views of both SC joints was performed: